bubbleboy14/cantools/README.md

     - nodeClass (optional): CSS class of pager DOM node
     - nodeId (optional): CSS id of pager DOM node

-## CT.Slider
-### Import line: 'CT.require("CT.Slider");'
-This class is used to generate a slider, which is a segmented, directionally-constrained draggable DOM element.

-The constructor takes an options object, 'opts', which may define up to four properties.
-These individual properties, as well as the 'opts' object itself, are all optional.

-### Definable properties are as follows:
-    - node (default: document.body): DOM element in which to build the slider
-    - autoSlideInterval (default: 5000): how many milliseconds to wait before auto-sliding cards
-    - bubblePosition (default: 'bottom'): where to position card indicator bubbles ('top' or 'bottom')
-    - cards (default: []): an array of items corresponding to the cards in the slider

-The last one, 'cards', must be an array either of strings (interpreted as image urls) or of data objects (processed in the addFrame function).

 ## CT.admin
 ### Import line: 'CT.require("CT.admin");'
 This module includes submodules for interacting with the admin backend: